 - Proof anything on the roof which gulls can perch on by installing spikes.

 How can you help protect solar panels from gulls?

 Accessing your roof and solar panels to install spikes and fit mesh is difficult and dangerous.
 PEST UK’s technicians are trained to install solar panel mesh and spikes.
 They are experienced in using roofing ladders and have the correct equipment and training to work safely and effectively on most roofs.
 Two of our technicians are PASMA certified to build scaffolding.

-PEST UK are a full member of the BPCA (British Pest Control Association), the governing body for pest control in the UK.
+We provide fast, reliable and effective pest control services for homes and business premises.
+Professionally trained and qualified technicians deliver guaranteed results using biodegradable insecticides and poisons.
+We are a full member of the BPCA (British Pest Control Association), the governing body for pest control in the UK.
 Using a BPCA member company ensures you have a qualified, professional and fully insured company treating your pest problem.